rcolomina/optimizing-py-pandas/README.md

 # Optimising Pandas Concatenation

-This project is a software analysis investigating different ways to optimise concatenation of pandas data frames.
+This project is a software analysis to investigate different ways to optimise concatenation of pandas data frames.
 For this analysis the following machine has been used:

 * Memory: 7.7 GiB
 * Processor: Intel Celeron CPU G 1840 @ 2.80Ghz x2